 Visits prompted by GAS pharyngitis were identified by mapping codes from the International Classification of Diseases, Clinical Modification ninth (ICD9) or tenth (ICD10) revision to Clinical Classification Software (CCS) codes (Table S1).14 Using CCS codes allowed for consistent identification of GAS pharyngitis cases across both ICD9 and ICD10.
 Visits were included if a diagnosis code consistent with GAS pharyngitis was the first or second diagnosis billed for the visit.

 Yearly visits per 1,000 people were calculated by dividing the number of visits in that year by the number of people during that year and multiplying by 1,000.
 Monthly visits per 1,000 people were calculated by dividing the number of visits per month by the number of people over the course of the entire year and multiplying by 1,000.
+Quarterly visits per 1,000 people, where quarter 1 was January, February and March, quarter 2 was April, May and June, quarter 3 was July, August, and September, and quarter 4 was October, November, and December, were calculated by summing the monthly average visits across the 3 months in that quarter.
 Visit counts by age and sex strata in the MarketScan data were weighted by the proportion of the actual population represented by that stratum to account for the fact that the age and sex distribution in the dataset may not have represented the state’s true age and sex distribution.
 State-level population counts were obtained from the 2011-2015 American Community Survey (ACS) and accessed using the tidycensus R package15.

 Visits were calculated by state and within regions and subregions of the U.S. according to the Census Regions and Divisions of the United States (Tables S2 and S3).
-For regional analyses, all states were included other than Hawaii and Alaska, which are not part of the continental U.S. (Figure S1).
+For regional analyses, all continental U.S. states were included (Figure S1).
 Yearly visits per 1,000 people by region were calculated by dividing the number of visits in that year by the number of people in the region and multiplying by 1,000.
 Monthly visits per 1,000 people by state, region, or subregion were calculated by dividing the number of visits in that month by the number of people in that state, region, or subregion over the course of the entire year and multiplying by 1,000.
+Quarterly visits per 1,000 people by region or subregion were calculated by summing the monthly average visits across the 3 months in that quarter in that region or subregion.
 Visits by age, sex, and state strata in the MarketScan data for each region or subregion were weighted by the actual population proportion represented by that stratum in that region or subregion.
 There was no clear increasing or decreasing secular trend in visits across years (Figure S2), and thus visits were averaged across all 9 years of observation and 95% confidence intervals were calculated under the assumption of normally distributed errors.

 Statistical Analyses